 Small businesses should review the job duties of employees and contractors and seek to restrict access to any confidential information which falls outside those duties.
 By restricting access to confidential information based on job descriptions, small businesses can help ensure that any disgruntled former employees never had access to the full scope of the business’ confidential information.

-Those needing assistance with patents, trademarks or copyrights matters may contact me at email@example.com or by phone at 239-344-1307.
+Those needing assistance with patents, trademarks or copyrights matters may contact us at 239-344-1100 or by email at firstname.lastname@example.org.